Robert Mitchell and his Team of Attorneys

 Robert D. Mitchell

-Commited to a Successful Resolution of Complex Disputes
+Committed to the Successful Resolution of Complex Disputes

 We are committed to the zealous and aggressive representation of our clients within the bounds of ethics, as well as the obligation to hold your trust and confidences above all else.
 Senior attorney Robert Mitchell enjoys the distinction of being listed in the Martindale-Hubbell® Bar Register of Preeminent Lawyers™, The Best Lawyers in America®, and Super Lawyers.